uzunaki007/Data-Science-Masters/README.md

 # Data-Science-Masters
-In this Repository I will upload all of my learning day wise
+In this Repository, I will upload all of my basic Python assignments